HIPAA Privacy Notice

 The terms of this Notice of Privacy Practices – Protected Health Information (“Notice”) applies to Protected Health Information (defined

-below) associated with Health Plans (defined below) issued by or coinsured by the following companies: ManhattanLife Assurance Company of America, The Manhattan Life Insurance Company, Family Life Insurance Company, and Western United Life Assurance Company, hereafter referred to as (“the Company”).
+below) associated with Health Plans (defined below) issued by or coinsured by the following companies: ManhattanLife Assurance Company of America, The Manhattan Life Insurance Company, Family Life Insurance Company, Standard Life and Casualty Insurance Company, and Western United Life Assurance Company, hereafter referred to as (“the Company”).
 This Notice describes how the Company may use and disclose Protected Health Information to carry out payment and health care claims and/or operations and for other purposes that are permitted or required by law.

 We are required by the privacy regulations issued under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) to maintain the privacy of Protected Health Information and to provide our policyholders with notice of our legal duties and privacy practices concerning Protected Health Information.
 In the event applicable law, other than HIPAA, prohibits or materially limits our uses and disclosures of Protected Health Information, as set forth below; we will restrict our uses or disclosure of your Protected Health Information in accordance with the more stringent standard.
 We are required to abide by the terms of this Notice so long as it remains in effect.
 We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice effective for all Protected Health Information maintained by us.
 If we make material changes to our privacy practices, we will mail copies of revised notices to all policyholders then covered by a Health Plan.
 Copies of our current Notice may be obtained by contacting the Company at the telephone number or address below, or on our Web site at www.manhattanlife.com.